code4sac/17i.codeforsacramento.org/pages/how-we-work.md

 often.

 See exactly how we put all of those principles into practice by reading through our guides.
-We’re public about the standards we use, and we publish any guidance we create for our staff.
+As a clone of 18F, we’re public about the standards we use and we publish any guidance we create for our staff.

-### Our guides
+### 18F guides

 <div class="usa-grid-full graphic-row">
   <div class="graphic-list-item">